 Machine Translation Limitations

-Although Machine Translation can give users the gist of the meaning of the content, the quality is at times laughable, may be embarrassing and often frustrating.
+Although Machine Translation can give users the gist of the meaning of the content, the quality is at times laughable, embarrassing or frustrating.
 Global corporations that offer English only content, are losing control over brand, image and messaging when they rely on inadequate machine translation technology to communicate with their international users, clients or prospects.

 Think about the message that you will be sending to your potential clients when you refuse to communicate with them in their own language.
 If they require further support, return the merchandise, or if they are not very satisfied with your product, they will have to communicate their issues to you in your language as opposed to theirs.
 This will create further complications and frustrations and will dampen repeat business opportunities increasing the cost of new client acquisition.